 Name Supplementary Supplementary Explanation of

-rvanic Explanation of Conforming Items
+Explanation of Conforming Items

-Conforming Comorning rems
+Conforming

 Items

-details.) about of the Namination Committee and

-details.) chair of the Nomination Committee, and

-member of the Compensation Committee,

-(2) qualifications and capabilities as a

-director, (3) career background, and (4)

-number of years in office, etc. Having

-determined that he is capable of objectively

-executing his management oversight duties

-and is suitable as a director of the Company,
+and is suitable as a director of the

-the Nomination Committee has nominated
+Company, the Nomination Committee has

-him to continue from the previous year
+nominated him to continue from the

-serving as an outside director.
+previous year serving as an outside

+director.

 <policy and="" for="" independence="" neutrality=""></policy>

 Mr. Kaihori has experience serving as an

 officer of Yokogawa Electric Corporation.

 Although there is a history of transaction

 between the Company and Yokogawa

 Solution Service Corporation, which is a

-subsidiary of said company, the amount was
+subsidiary of said company, the amount

-negligible (less than 0.01% of the
+was negligible (less than 0.01% of the

 consolidated sales of said subsidiary).
 He

 serves as an outside director of HOYA

 Corporation.
 There is no steady

-transactional partnership
+transactional partnership between said

-between said company and the Company.
+company and the Company.

 As explained above, the Nomination

 Committee has confirmed that he meets the

 conditions for outside directors stipulated

 by the Companies Act and the

 "Requirements for the Independence and

 Neutrality of Outside Directors" established

 by the Nomination Committee, and that

-there is no related obstacle, problem
+there is no related obstacle, problem or

-or other circumstance that would impair his
+other circumstance that would impair the

-ability to execute his duties as an outside
+his ability to execute his duties as an

-1 20
+outside director.

+In addition, he does not fall under any of

+the requirements of Article 211 Clause 4

+Item 5 of the Ordinance for Enforcement of

+Securities Listing Regulations.

 Name Supplementary Supplementary Explanation of

 Explanation of Conforming Items

-Conforming S
+Conforming

 Items

-director.

-In addition, he does not fall under any of the

-requirements of Article 211 Clause 4 Item 5

-of the Ordinance for Enforcement of

-Securities Listing Regulations.

 Ryuichi Meeting <reason for="" selection=""></reason>

-Murata "Requirements for Mr. Murata has abundant experience as a
+Murata "Requirements Mr. Murata has abundant experience as a

-(Independent the Independence top executive of companies in the finance
+(Independent for the top executive of companies in the finance

-officer for and Neutrality of and leasing industries.
-He possesses a high
+officer for Independence and leasing industries.
+He has a high level

-notifications Outside level of insight into management and has
+notifications and Neutrality of of insight into management and excellent

-to stock Directors" that excellent supervisory ability.
+to stock Outside supervisory capabilities.
+The Nomination

+exchanges) Directors" that Committee expects that he will use his

+were stipulated experience and abilities to objectively

+by the execute his management oversight duties.

-exchanges) were stipulated In addition to constructing a Board of
+Nomination In addition to constructing a Board of

-by the Directors composed of diverse members

-Nomination with a variety of specialized knowledge and

 Committee.
+(See Directors composed of diverse members

+the final page for with a variety of specialized knowledge and

-(See experience, etc., the Nomination Committee
+details.) experience, etc., the Nomination Committee

-the final page for has considered such factors as his (1)
+has considered such factors as his (1)

-details.) practical accomplishments as a director and
+practical accomplishments as a director and

 member of the Nomination Committee and

 the Compensation Committee, (2)

 qualifications and capabilities as a director,

 (3) career background, and (4) number of

 years in office, etc. Having determined that

 he is capable of objectively executing his

 management oversight duties and is

 suitable as a director of the Company, the

 Nomination Committee has nominated him

 to continue from the previous year serving

-as an outside director.
+as an outside director

+<policy and="" for="" independence="" neutrality=""></policy>

-Mr. Murata has experience serving as an officer of Mitsubishi UFJ Lease & Finance
+Mr. Murata has experience serving as an

+officer of Mitsubishi UFJ Lease & Finance

-Company Limited.
+Company Limited (currently Mitsubishi HC

+Capital Inc.).
 There is no transactional

 partnership between said company and the

 Company.
 He has also served in the past as

+an officer of The Bank of Tokyo-Mitsubishi